 13. Percentage of full-time faculty with a doctoral degree.

-15. The maximum amount of time students have to complete the programme.
+15. The average amount of time students take to complete the programme.

 16. Percentage of programme teaching materials that is delivered online.